Davide Napoli

 Overview

-My primary interest is the intellectual history of classical Greece, especially the relationship between political theory, literature, and philosophy.
-My first book project, provisionally titled A Grammar of Democracy: Antilogy, Politics, and Literature in Classical Greece, explores how a single form—antilogy, or the delivery of opposed speeches in front of an audience—travels across a multitude of cultural fields in classical Greece, creating a shared conceptual language and argumentative grammar that ties together politics, literature, and philosophy.
-Related projects in progress include articles on the aesthetics of polarization in Athenian tragedy, on theorizing antilogy as a democratic form of politics, and on rhetorical performance (epideixis) as a mode of philosophical inquiry, as well as a collaborative commentary to the sophist Hippias of Elis.
-I hold a PhD in Classical Philology from Harvard, a BA/MA from the Scuola Normale Superiore, Pisa, and a M.Mus. in Piano Performance from the Conservatory of Salerno.
+My primary research interest is the relationship between politics, literary form, and philosophy in Graeco-Roman antiquity.
+My first book project, provisionally titled A Grammar of Democracy: Antilogy, Politics, and Literature in Classical Greece, explores how a single form, antilogy (the polarized delivery of opposed speeches in front of an audience), travels across a multitude of cultural fields in classical Greece, creating a shared conceptual language and argumentative grammar that tie together democracy, literature, and philosophy.
+Against this background, I argue, the form of Socratic dialogue emerges as a political and literary response to the fluid polarization fostered by antilogy in the democratic sphere.

 Selected Publications